How Your Money Struggles Affect Your Kids

 Watch What You Model

-Parents are considered to be the number influence on their kids’ money habits and behaviors—so what you model has a lot more weight than what you formally teach them.
+Parents are considered to be the number-one influence on their kids’ money habits and behaviors, so what you model has a lot more weight than what you formally teach them.

 If your kids only see you overspending, being impulsive, or prioritizing your wants over your needs, they will pick up the wrong messages about money.
-And what they hear you say about money has equal importance.
+What they hear you say about money has equal importance.